 Joaquín Castellón, Spain, is investigations and data editor at LaSexta TV, where he has worked since 2008.
-LaSexta TV is the first Spanish TV private channel ever with a data team.
+LaSexta TV is the first Spanish private television channel ever with a data team.

 Castellón and all the Spanish members of the Panama Papers team were recognized with Spain's Best Journalist Award and Foreign Correspondent Award in 2016.